 In the middle of Season 3, Nathan had to take a leave of absence from the show to become a new father, and Andi joined our cast full time at that point with Isla.
 Early in Season 5, May joined the team.

 During the first 8 months of the show (Oct 2016 – Aug 2017) we released on the 1st and 15th of the month – but now we’re bi-weekly!
 Every other Monday we release a new episode, and on the off-Mondays, we release outtakes to our supporter peeps on Patreon.

 What sort of gear / software do you use?

 We record into a Zoom R16 8-channel mixing board for sound – recording individual tracks to an SD card that is then imported into a Macbook Pro.
 Microphone wise, the local table (Chris, Kaylee and Michael) use MXL990 mics.
 Emily uses a Blue Yeti at her home, and her audio reaches us via Discord video chat.
 (She also records locally.)

 Editing is done on a MacBook Pro running REAPER for main audio editing, then it is mixed with voiceover tracks, music, and published out to iTunes and everywhere else.

 How do you put this all together?

 Every month the crew gets together for about 6 hours to record in a marathon game session.
-(Andi remotes in over Discord) This 6 hours of raw audio is edited by Kendall and broken down into about 3 episodes of actual audio.
+(Andi remotes in over Discord) This 6 hours of raw audio is edited by Kaylee and broken down into about 3 episodes of actual audio.
 The audio is imported into REAPER and then the laborious process of removing most of the “umms”, cutting out (and saving!) a bunch of outtakes for the Patreons, and finally assembling and rendering the final episodes which are uploaded and queued to release at midnight every other Monday.
 This process takes about 8 hours of work for each episode for editing, so roughly every episode is the result of 10 hours of play and work.

 Where did you get the music for the show?